alleygorithm

 Context slices

-Expand into more specific use cases like play-type synergy, matchup context, and defensive fit.
+Expand into more specific use cases like play-type group context, matchup context, and defensive fit.

 FAQ